-Actions could range from removal of specific days / periods from the analysis (minimum possible intervention) through to not using the latest collected sample data at all (maximum possible intervention), in the derivation of this year's Gas Demand Profiles.
+Actions could range from removal of specific days / periods from the analysis, using different weighting at the model smoothing phase or not using the latest Analysis Period data in the derivation of this year's Gas Demand Profiles.
 The actions may vary across sectors e.g. Domestic and I&C.